snodnipper/lambda-localstack-demo/README.md

 ```

-Assuming that invoke.sh is successful, one should the following in output.json:
+Assuming that invoke.sh is successful, one should see the following in output.json:

 ```json
 {"statusCode": 200, "body": "{\"greeting\": \"Hello, Alice\"}"}